Updated: May 26

 1/4 tsp pepper

 Wash the lentils well, removing any debris, then place in a medium stovetop pot.
 Add three cups of water.
 Bring to a high simmer then lower the heat.
 Cover and cook for 25-30 minutes or until tender.
 (A mushier texture works well for these burgers.)
 Once finished cooking, drain any excess water and set aside.

 In the meantime, add the flax meal and water to a small bowl and let sit.
 This will be your “flax egg,” which binds the burgers.

 Place the walnuts, oats and oregano in a food processor.
 Blend until the walnuts and oats are completely blended.
 Set aside.

 Place a medium-size stovetop pan on medium to high heat.
-Add the vegetable broth.
-Then add the carrots and onions.
+Add the oil, carrots and onions.
 Cook on medium for 5-7 minutes, stirring occasionally, until the carrots are tender.
 Add 1-2 tablespoons of water or veggie broth as needed to deglaze the pan.

 Stir in the garlic, 1/4 tsp salt and turmeric.
 Cook for another 30-60 seconds.

 Lower the heat, add the tomato paste, Worcestershire sauce and tamari.
 With a spatula, mix until everything is combined.
 Remove from heat and set aside.

 In a large bowl, add ½ of the cooked lentils from the pot and mash with a fork or potato masher.

 Add the remaining lentils (so half of the lentils will be mashed and half will be whole for some texture).

 Mix in the carrot, onion and garlic mixture; the oats and walnuts mixture; and the oat flour, salt and pepper.
 Mix until all ingredients are combined.

 Finally, fold in the flax egg so it’s mixed in well.
 Since there are no eggs, you can taste the mixture and add more seasoning if you'd like.
 Red pepper flakes or more oregano might be good additions.